 Map of new bus boarding locations

-See Customer Alert for more information, including this map and a stop table
+See Customer Alert for more information, including this map, details on which routes' boarding locations have changed (and which ones haven't) and a stops table

 What is the purpose of this project?

 The 95th/Dan Ryan station is a critical piece of the CTA’s Red Line.
 It connects Far South Side communities, to job centers throughout the region and serves as a transit gateway for the South Side and suburbs.

 Originally built in 1969, this station is now one of our busiest, with 24-hour Red Line service and over 1,000 CTA and Pace bus trips on a typical weekday.There are roughly 300,000 people who live within walking distance of the CTA bus routes serving the 95th/Dan Ryan Terminal.

 Improvements are needed to better serve existing high volume of riders, provide safer passenger access to buses and the train station, and expand passenger facilities that will lead to a modern, safe and pedestrian-friendly transit center with fewer delays and shorter travel times.